Japanese drummer Ikue Mori relocated to New York in 1977 and began to play in "no-wave" bands,

 Acoustiphobia Vol 1 (Sublingual, 2001) is a live improvisation among Ikue Mori and Christian Marclay and Elliott Sharp.

-Phantom Orchard (Mego, 2004) is a collaboration between
+Phantom Orchard (Mego, 2004) started a collaboration with

 Zeena Parkins (harp, keyboards).